 5. An inspiration page

-This is where you’d write down all of your favourite quotes, movies, your favourite poetry, books or even your own words to keep you inspired.
-You can have one of these for each month and add to it every day.
+This is where you’d write down all of your favourite quotes that inspire or motivate you.
+You can add a new quote each month or add to it every day.

 Looking for inspirational quotes to place in your planner?
 Download these free printable morning motivational quotes here.